-in Ks.
-Crore

-Particulars As at Mar rch 31,
+Particulars As at Ma rch 31,

-2010 0 2009
+2011 2010

 Estimated amount of unexecuted capital contracts

-(net of advances and deposits) 301 × .
-372
+(net of advances and deposits) 814 × • 301

 Outstanding guarantees and counter guarantees to various

-banks, in respect of the guarantees given by those banks in favour of various government authorities and others 18 17
+banks, in respect of the guarantees given by those banks in 21 18

+favour of various government authorities and others

 Claims against the Company, not acknowledged as debts (1)

-[Net of amount paid to statutory authorities of Rs.
-241 crore (Rs.
-200 crore)] 28 4
+[Net of amount paid to statutory authorities of ₹469 crore 071 20

+[₹241 crore)] 271 28

-in million in Rs. crore in million in Rs. crore
+in million in ₹ crore in million in ₹ crore

 Forward contracts outstanding

-In USD 267 1,199 278 1,407
+In USD 546 2,433 267 1,199

-In Euro 22 130 27 179
+In Euro 28 177 22 130

-In GBP 11 71 21 149
+In GBP 15 108 11 71

-In AUD 3 12 - -
+In AUD 10 46 3 12

 Options contracts outstanding

-In USD 200 898 173 877
+In USD - - 200 898

+2,764 2,310

-(1) Claims against the Company not acknowledged as debts include demand from the Indian tax authorities for payment of additional tax of Rs.
-214 crore (Rs.
-197 crore), including interest of Rs.
-39 crore (Rs.
-43 crore) upon completion of their tax review for fiscal 2005 and fiscal 2006.
+(1) Claims against the Company not acknowledged as debts include demand from the Indian tax authorities for payment of additional tax of ₹671crore (₹214 crore), including interest of ₹177 crore (₹39 crore) upon completion of their tax review for fiscal 2005, fiscal 2006 and fiscal 2007.
 The tax demands are mainly on account of disallowance of a portion of the deduction claimed by the Company under Section 10A of the Income tax Act.
 The deductible amount is determined by the ratio of export turnover to total turnover.
 The disallowance arose from certain expenses incurred in foreign currency being reduced from export turnover but not reduced from total turnover.
-The matter for fiscal 2005 and fiscal 2006 is pending before the Commissioner of Income tax (Appeals) Bangalore.
+The tax demand for fiscal 2007 also includes disallowance of portion of profit earned outside India from the STP units and disallowance of profits earned from SEZ units.
+The matter for fiscal 2005, 2006 and 2007 is pending before the Commissioner of Income tax (Appeals), Bangalore.